corpusops/corpusops.bootstrap/doc/projects/vagrant.md

 - Look your [App steps](.ansible/playbooks/tasks/app_steps.yml)
 - You should then use a combination of a playbook,n  ``only_steps=true`` for your to select which deployment steps to execute and not to relaunch the whoething.
-- Eg, to redo php-fpm, sync local code from localdir to inside the vm and reinstall thewebsite (do a manual drush sql-drop befopre):
+- Eg, to redo php-fpm, sync local code from localdir to inside the vm and reinstall the app (do a manual drush sql-drop befopre):

     ```sh
     .ansible/scripts/setup_core_variables.sh